 Your car is a powerful and expensive machine, and for it to operate at its best, requires routine maintenance.
-A car maintenance checklist can not only keep your car running smoothly, but it can also keep you and your family safe and might even save you from having to have major, costly repairs from neglect.
+A car maintenance checklist can not only keep your car running smoothly, but it can also keep you and your family safe and help avoid major, costly repairs.

 What is routine maintenance on a vehicle?